Crock Pot Corn Casserole

 It likely needs more time to cook.
 Add 20-30 minutes of cook time and check again.
 Removing the lid for the last 30 minutes will also help excess moisture evaporate.

-I hope you love this family favorite! 🌽 If you give the recipe a try, I'd love to hear what you think.
-Just rate ⭐️⭐️⭐️⭐️⭐️ and/or review 💭 the recipe in the comments below.
+I hope you love this holiday favorite! 🌽 If you give the recipe a try, I'd love to hear what you think.
+Just rate and/or review in the comments.
+And make sure to add me as a preferred source on Google to see more of my content in search results!

 crock pot corn casserole in a slow cooker, with a spoon.